Selective laser melting: Other applications

 Laser melting can produce chemical structures (pure metals, their oxides and carbides), and physical structures (homogeneous, alloys, composites, gold-iron, gold-cobalt, gold-nickel alloys).

 Potential

-Selective laser melting or additive manufacturing, sometimes referred to as rapid manufacturing or rapid prototyping, is in its infancy with relatively few users in comparison to conventional methods such as machining, casting or forging metals, although those that are using the technology have become highly proficient.
+Selective laser melting or additive manufacturing, sometimes referred to as rapid manufacturing or rapid prototyping, is in its infancy with relatively few users in comparison to conventional methods such as machining, casting or forging metals.
 Like any process or method selective laser melting must be suited to the task at hand.
 Markets such as aerospace or medical orthopedics have been evaluating the technology as a manufacturing process.
 Barriers to acceptance are high and compliance issues result in long periods of certification and qualification.
 This is demonstrated by the lack of fully formed international standards by which to measure the performance of competing systems.
 The standard in question is ASTM F2792-10 Standard Terminology for Additive Manufacturing Technologies.

 Difference from selective laser sintering (SLS)

 The use of SLS refers to the process as applied to a variety of materials such as plastics, glass, and ceramics, as well as metals.
 What sets SLM apart from other 3D printing process is the ability to fully melt the powder, rather than heating it up to a specific point where the powder grains can fuse together, allowing the porosity of the material to be controlled.
 On the other hand, SLM can go one step further than SLS, by using the laser to fully melt the metal, meaning the powder is not being fused together but actually liquified long enough to melt the powder grains into a homogeneous part.
 Therefore, SLM can produce stronger parts because of reduced porosity and greater control over crystal structure, which helps prevent part failure.
 Additionally, certain types of nanoparticles with minimized lattice misfit, similar atomic packing along matched crystallographic planes and thermodynamic stability can be introduced into metal powder to serve as grain refinement nucleates to achieve crack-free, equiaxed, fine-grained microstructures.
 However, SLM is only feasible when using a single metal powder.